umutisik/mathvas/Lessons/howthissiteworks.md

 ![](/static/img/graph_question_1.jpeg "The graph in question")

 Let's figure out which function is going to give us the graph above.
-Use the grapher to see if you got it right before looking.
+Once you think you got it, go ahead and write it into the Graph page to see if you got it right.
+(Hint, you will need the number $\pi$, in Haskell, it is called `pi`) Click 'Show' below to see the answer.
 @@@
 The function looks like the sine function.
 But if we just graph `f x = sin x`, it doesn't look the same because it doesn't go up and down twice and end at $0$, that's why we put